Categories

 During the 2024 Proposed NASA Budget Hearing last week, NASA Administrator Bill Nelson also said that SpaceX has informed him that it will take at least 2 months to prepare for the next Starship launch.

 “It blew a hole in that launch pad.
-So I have an ask, so I could report to you as of today that SpaceX is still saying that they think it will take about at least two months to rebuild the launch pad and concurrently about two months to have their second vehicle ready to launch,” Bill Nelson said during his speech.
+So I have an ask, so I report to you as of today that SpaceX is still saying that they think it will take at least two months to rebuild the launch pad and concurrently about two months to have their second vehicle ready to launch,” Bill Nelson said during his speech.

 In the latest videos by NASASpaceflight.com, we can observe that SpaceX has started repair and rebuilding work at the launch site and we can expect the next Starship flight toward the end of June or the start of July.